DE WITT

 The vanishing (in the weak sense) of all these Poisson brackets means that

-In the evaluation of identities of integrability are needed for the first time.
+identities of integrability are needed for the first time.
 One finds

 Evidently Dirac brackets are here the same as ordinary Poisson brackets.
 Under these circumstances the